-Now that you are reviewing your Medicare Medical coverage, don’t forget about Dental, Vision, Life, and Supplemental plans.
+Now that you are reviewing your Medicare Medical coverage, don’t forget about Dental Insurance, Vision Insurance, Life Insurance, and Supplemental plans.

 Getting older means that more preventive and routine care is necessary to prevent future health problems.
 That’s why more comprehensive health coverage outside of Medicare is important.
 Known as Ancillary coverage, these insurance products, which include dental, vision, hearing, life products, critical illness, hospital indemnity, accident, and more, typically come with inexpensive monthly premiums and are ideal for seniors looking for more well-rounded benefits.
 Here is a look at four different ancillary coverages and their benefits.

 Dental and Vision coverage are the second and third most desired employee benefit after medical.
 Since coverage under Original Medicare and Medicare Supplements is limited, these extra plans can help you cover your costs and encourage you to stay current with your healthcare needs.
 Approximately one in three people have some form of vision-reducing eye disease by the age of 65, and 68 percent of adults 65 and older have some form of gum disease.
 Here are some other reasons to consider dental and vision coverage: